elahti14/spaghetti-code/readme.md

 ## Instructions ##
 1. Form teams of 3-4
 2. Fork this repository
-3. Build the most complex hello world possible
+3. Cook up the most complex 'hello world' possible
 4. Provide readme.md with the following
    * Strategy and design
    * How you could've made your code worse